MivaSorb is an unique solution for treating industrial wastewater contaminated by PFAS.

 Benefits of treating PFAS with MivaSorb

-- Flexible treatment capacity by combination of several units
+- Flexible treatment capacity by a combination of several units

 - Lead-lag system